 - Rosacea

 Your cleanser is one place you can save.
-Prioritize gentle formulas that won’t strip your skin.
+Prioritise gentle formulas that won’t strip your skin.
 If you wear full makeup, consider double cleansing in the winter to remove your makeup.

 Even if you use a gentle cleanser, it may be slightly acidic.
 Toner helps to rebalance your skin’s pH levels.
-Toner neutralizes this acid.
 Ensure your toner is gentle and alcohol-free.

 Facial serums are restorative formulas designed to deliver nourishing antioxidants deep into your pores.
 High-quality and concentrated formulas tend to cost more.

-Before the signs of aging begin, you can use anti-aging serums a few days a week as a proactive approach.
+Before the signs of ageing begin, you can use anti-ageing serums a few days a week as a proactive approach.
 Or use sheet masks a few days a week.
 Sheet masks are often cost-effective and formulated to address specific skin conditions.

-As your skin matures, expect to pay more for anti-aging formulas.
+As your skin matures, expect to pay more for anti-ageing formulas.

-- In your 40s and beyond, prioritize formulas that lift, firm, plump, smooth, and hydrate.
+- In your 40s and beyond: Prioritise formulas that lift, firm, plump, smooth, and hydrate.

 Price is less of a factor with UV protection, but there are times you may want to splurge.
-Ensure your product is broad-spectrum 35, preferably 50.
-Apply after your facial moisturizer, or facial oil, and before your makeup.
-If you’re layering products with UV protection, they don’t “add up”.
-For example, if your facial moisturizer is SPF 25 and your foundation is SPF 15, your SPF protection is 25—not 40.
+Ensure your product is broad-spectrum SPF 35, preferably SPF 50.
+Apply after your facial moisturiser or facial oil, and before your makeup.
+If you’re layering products with UV protection, they don’t “add up.”
+For example, if your facial moisturiser is SPF 25 and your foundation is SPF 15, your SPF protection is 25 (not 40).

-Your daily moisturizer may have SPF protection built in, but it may not be broad-spectrum, and it may be lower than 35.
+Your daily moisturiser may have SPF protection built in, but it may not be broad-spectrum, and it may be lower than 35.
 Your makeup may also have SPF protection.
-Like your moisturizer, it may not be broad-spectrum and may be lower than 35.
+Like your moisturiser, it may not be broad-spectrum and may be lower than 35.

 In your teens, 20s, and 30s, standard granular exfoliators are sufficient.
 Maybe even silicone exfoliating brushes.
 By your late 40s, your skin’s natural exfoliating process slows.
 This is when you want to transition to gentle chemical exfoliators, which cost a bit more.